waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **SLOWPOKETAIL:** A man on Route 32 offered to sell this.
 Its purpose is unknown.

 ## IV.
 Procedural Reminders
 - **IMMEDIATE DATA MANAGEMENT:** Update Notepad, Markers, and WKG IMMEDIATELY after discovering new information.
-No exceptions.
 - **TRUST THE AGENTS:** Use agents proactively for complex problems.
 Trust their outputs, especially when stuck.
 Refine them if they are flawed.
 - **BATTLE STRATEGY REMINDER:** Always check a Pokémon's moveset before making a strategic switch in battle.
 My Onix had no Rock-type moves against Scyther.
-- **Current State (Farfetch'd Puzzle):** The bird is at (20, 24).
-I need to find the correct interaction to move it west towards the apprentice at (7, 28).